Stinger Spiritborn Endgame Build Guide

 - Pestilent Swarms are the core of the build.
 Pestilence can be unlocked from dungeons but Infestation is drop-only.
 Focus on getting this aspect as soon as possible.

-- Unyielding Hits is a weapon damage buff that you activate automatically with your skills.
+- Unyielding Hits is a weapon damage buff that you activate automatically with your skills thanks to Gorilla.
 This aspect is so powerful that you overcap armor massively in order to scale it.
+Putting it on the amulet, we need 3,333 for the maximum benefit.

 The goal here is to progress through the Torment difficulties as you unlock Ancestrals, Paragon points, all Legendary Aspects, Temper mods and the most important Uniques to pilot this build.
 Some Legendary Aspects are used temporarily to fill slots that may be replaced with more Unique items later on.